jrsteensen/OpenHornet/release/README.md

 ├── OHM_Modifications (Contains optional parts that can be substituted into your build.)
 ├── OH-SPEC_Specifications (Contains specifications on general practices for OH builds.)
 ├── *.pdf (Top level drawings)
-├── README.pdf (This file)
+├── README.html (This file)
-└── LICENSE.pdf (License file for the release package)
+└── LICENSE.txt (License file for the release package)
 ```

 ### Important Links